rba100/aipipe/README.md

 }
 ```

 The 'code block' flag `--cb` is best for when you want something specifically formatted, rather than just for you to read yourself.
-Without it the LLM might write "Sure, here's you file..." which you might not want to pipe into another application.
+Without it the LLM might write "Sure, here's your thing..." which you might not want to pipe into another application.

 ### Options

 - `--cb`: outputs only the first code block emitted by the LLM, discarding all other output.
 Otherwise all output is emitted to std out.
+- `--mic`: microphone input for the instruction prompt (probably Windows only)
 - `--r1`: use a reasoning model instead, for extra oomph.
 - `--fast`: use a fast-but-thick model instead, for extra speed.